 This leaflet explains succinctly what advertising self-regulatory standards are and how they help ensure responsible advertising.

 This guide is designed for the advertising practitioner, the informed civil servant or academic researcher.
 It aims to explain what advertising self-regulation is, what the essential elements of a self-regulatory organisation (SRO) are and how to go about putting a system in place.
-The guide is available in English, French, Russian and Spanish.
+The guide is available on the website of the International Council for Advertising Self-Regulation.